harshadjs/pin/README.md

 ID      Command
 ===============
 11      find . -name pin
-        "Search files in a directory. :find:"
+        (Search files in a directory. :find:)

 ```

 ## Importing and Exporting